illlefr4u/cp0x-audits/treehouse-tasset/README.md

 2. `IAU` is an ERC20 token that is used as the vault asset (underlying token) in the `tETH` smart-contract.

 3. The AMM tETH <=> wstETH is NOT developed by `Treehouse`.
 See details below.

+4. The multisig is developed by [Gnosis](https://www.gnosis.io/) company, NOT the `Treehouse` one.
+The multisig is used as the owner of the most `Treehouse` contracts.

 ## Smart-Contracts Key Points